 In your fitness journey, this book is an essential tool to keep you on the right track when the results are slow and you seem to be making no progress despite your best efforts.

-In an era of 12-minutes fat loss exercises and 12-weeks transformation programs, mastery teaches you how you can achieve a lifelong fitness goal.
+In an era of 12-minutes fat loss exercises and 12-weeks transformation programs, mastery teaches you how you can achieve lifelong fitness.
 If you are not able to stick to your diet and are not consistent with your exercise regimes, then this is a must-read for you.

 What is Mastery